12 Tips for Training New Cleaners in Your Janitorial Company

 10. Provide Post-Training Cleaning Instructions

 At Swept we firmly believe that just because a cleaner is trained doesn’t mean you shouldn’t continue to proactively support them and answer their questions on site.
-It’s not fair to expect cleaners to remember every little instruction you gave during cleaning for every building that they clean months later, so providing cleaning instructions to for each site that you service is crucial to their success.
+It’s not fair to expect cleaners to remember every little instruction you gave during training for every building that they clean months later, so providing cleaning instruction for each site that you service is crucial to their success.